WillTUW/Research_Capstone/README.md

 ### Evaluator.cs

 This object controls the main flow of the algorithm.
 There are two constructors for the Evaluator.
-The first is used for development and __should not__ be used in  production.
-The Criteria types and weights are hard coded in this method.
-That means they are immutable unless the code is changed, compiled and re-deployed.
 The second constructor takes in a JSON string.
 This string is then checked against a JSON schema, `Criteria-Weights-Schema.json`.
-This JSON string should contain all of the necessary information to build the correct criteria and with their assigned weight.
+This JSON string should contain all of the necessary information to update weights for criteria.

 To be used in the evaluate function, the constructor builds an array of type `Criteria` (_to see the explanation of the class `Criteria` go [here](#Criteria.cs)_).
 This array is kept in memory for multiple calls to the evaluate function.
 The array is built using the `CriteriaFactory` object.
 Where `CriteriaFactory` accepts an array of `CritTyp` and an array of doubles in its constructor and can be called on to return an array of `Criteria` objects.